 View gazing north at the west side of University Avenue in 1913, across from the armouries.
 Toronto Archives S0372, Item 0248.

-The new armouries on Fleet Street in 191.
-This building replaced the University Avenue facility.
+The armouries on Fleet Street in 1934.
+This building was employed until the Moss Park Armouries were completed in the mid-1960s.
 Toronto Archives, Fonds 1231, Item 0593.

 The armouries on Fleet Street in May 2013.